numtide/software-consulting-documents/ICA.md

 6.2.
-Contractor agrees to pay, as and when due, any and all taxes assessed or incurred in connection with Contractor's compensation hereunder, including estimated taxes, and will provide Parti A with documentation of such payment upon request.
+Contractor agrees to pay, as and when due, any and all taxes assessed or incurred in connection with Contractor's compensation hereunder, including estimated taxes, and will provide Customer with documentation of such payment upon request.
 Contractor further agrees to indemnify and hold Customer harmless from and against liability for any and all such payments, including but not limited to the case where the Jurisdiction of Contractor has withholding requirements different from the jurisdiction of the company.
-Nevertheless, Parti B agrees that Customer may withhold from payment to Contractor any amounts which Customer determines it is required to withhold by applicable law.
+Nevertheless, Contractor agrees that Customer may withhold from payment to Contractor any amounts which Customer determines it is required to withhold by applicable law.
 Customer agrees to notify Contractor of the requirement to withhold an amount from payment within 3 business days of Customer’s knowledge